akariwill/Akari-Translations/README.md

-# 📖 Litra Hub
+# 📖 Akari Translations

-Litra Hub is a platform dedicated to providing high-quality light novel translations for enthusiasts.
+Akari Translations is a platform dedicated to providing high-quality light novel translations for enthusiasts.
 Our goal is to offer a comfortable and enjoyable reading experience, allowing users to dive into captivating stories from various authors.

 ## Features